Skip to main content

 Temirlan-Oil Refinery Project

-A High-Capacity Refining Complex in the "Maimak" Free Economic Zone
+A High-Capacity Refining Complex in the “Maymak” Free Economic Zone

 Overview & Market Background

-Over the past 15 years, several new refineries have been built in Kyrgyzstan, but there have been no qualitative changes in the market.
+Over the past 15 years, several new refineries have been built in the Kyrgyz Republic, but there have been no qualitative changes in the market.
 Despite these additions, the situation remains tight.

 Main Problem

-All Kyrgyz refineries are located far from crude oil production sites and pipeline routes, and Kyrgyzstan’s own extractable oil reserves are minimal—insufficient to meet the continuously growing demand.
+All Kyrgyz refineries are located far from crude oil production sites and pipeline routes, and the Kyrgyz Republic's own extractable oil reserves are minimal—insufficient to meet the continuously growing demand.
 The total refining capacity of the country far exceeds the actual output.
-The five active Kyrgyz refineries— "Junda" (800,000 t/yr), Tokmok (450,000 t/yr), Kant (300,000 t/yr), "Kyrgyz Petroleum" (300,000 t/yr), and Jalal-Abad (60,000 t/yr)—have a combined capacity nearly 15 times larger than their current production.
+The five active Kyrgyz refineries—"Junda" (800,000 t/yr), Tokmok (450,000 t/yr), Kant (300,000 t/yr), "Kyrgyz Petroleum" (300,000 t/yr), and Jalal-Abad (60,000 t/yr)—have a combined capacity nearly 15 times larger than their current production.
 This mismatch is primarily because of the distances from crude sources and pipeline infrastructure.

 Even the existing production capacities do not meet modern standards.
 Refining depth and product quality are concerning.
-As Kyrgyzstan expanded its nominal refining capacity, the proportion of gasoline and diesel output declined.
+As the Kyrgyz Republic expanded its nominal refining capacity, the proportion of gasoline and diesel output declined.
 In 2000, gasoline accounted for over half of total output; currently, about 54% is heavy fuel oil (mazut).

 Consequently, the Kyrgyz Republic faces a severe deficit in fuel and lubricants, despite having several refineries.
-All existing facilities, as noted, are operating below 10% capacity because they lack direct pipeline connections for crude supply and must rely on rail, artificially increasing both raw material and final product costs.
+All existing facilities operate below 10% capacity because they lack direct pipeline connections for crude supply and must rely on rail, artificially increasing both raw material and final product costs.

 Statistical Charts (2000–2017)

-Below are two charts showing crude oil production & imports, alongside petroleum product production & imports in Kyrgyzstan from 2000 to 2017.
+Below are two charts showing crude oil production & imports, alongside petroleum product production & imports in the Kyrgyz Republic from 2000 to 2017.

 Source: National Statistical Committee of the Kyrgyz Republic.